hardikdiyora/share_code/README.md

 ## Tests Automation

-#### This framework is for providing the automated tests for API as well as UI.
+#### The Test Automation framework which allows to create UI and API Tests.
+I have used best practices like page object pattern to keep the framework as maintainable as possible.

 #### Technologies :
     - Node as JavaScript runner